Teaching Field: Psychology, Society

 As an undergraduate, I majored in music education at a traditional four-year college.
 Upon graduation, I got a job as a high school band director.
 Later I went back for an MA in counseling and a Ph.D. in educational administration.

 I always wanted to be a teacher, even as a kid.
 Growing up, I had two friends who would come over every week to play school down in the basement and we would take turns being teacher.
 We are all teachers now.
 I've been teaching for 31 years in all - the last three and a half years at DeVry University, where I teach introductory Psychology, Advanced Motivation and Leadership, and Society.

 Counseling and teaching have a lot in common, and I have an active counseling practice.
 Previously, I was Executive Director of the Indiana Children's Christian Home, a residential treatment facility for sexually abused adolescents.
 We had an on-grounds school as well as a counseling facility; residents were with us usually for two years.
 I have also had the opportunity to be the principal of an alternative school for students who had been expelled from the public school system.
 Seeing the changes those individuals made in their well-being and education was very important to me.

 Some students have real difficulty with the concept.
-When they are enrolled in the game and simulation program, for example, they might question why they need a psychology course to become a programmer.
+When they are pursuing education in game and simulation program, for example, they might question why they need a psychology course to become a programmer.
 I say, you need to understand how people interact and how they work; that tells you how to motivate them to buy and play the video game.
 So that's the career orientation I bring to my courses.
 I know nobody is here to major in psychology or counseling.